pagpeter/TrackMe/README.md

 ## Running it (Without Docker)

-You can build a binary by running `go build -o TrackMe *.go`
+You can build a binary by running `go build -o TrackMe cmd/main.go`

 After that, just run the binary (`sudo ./TrackMe`)